/

 • When we ask for documents or information, provide it as soon as you can, by the deadline we have set for you.

-Your legal team cannot prepare your application without your honesty.
+The legal team cannot prepare the application without the potential client/applicant’s complete honesty.

-If you forget to tell us something, you can let us know you need to correct something you told us or left out by mistake.
-Our legal team may repeating questions in different ways and at different times to make sure you understand the questions and have had a chance to think back on your history.
+If the applicant forgets to tell us something, they can let us know they need to correct something they said or left out by mistake.
+Our legal team may repeat questions in different ways and at different times to make sure the applicant understands the questions and has had a chance to think back on their history.

-Your job is to do your absolute best to be honest and cooperative with our team in a timely manner.
-Delaying providing the information that we need will delay your application and it might even block you from the remedy entirely.
+The applicant’s job is to do their absolute best to be honest and cooperative with our team in a timely manner.
+Delaying providing the requested information can delay the application and it might even block the applicant from the remedy entirely.

 How can I check my Case Status at USCIS?

 Please note: Because of the privacy protections for certain visas, NOT ALL Immigration applications can be checked using the online case status look up.
-For example, if you have a T-1, U-1, or VAWA application, you will not be able to see the status of that primary application.
-For U Visas and T Visas, you may be able to check the case status using the I-765 receipt notice for any Derivatives you also applied for (spouse, children).
-Please ask your attorney for advice on checking your case status if you have applied for one of these humanitarian remedies.
+For example, for a T-1, U-1, or VAWA application – these applicants may not be able to see the status of that primary application.
+For U Visas and T Visas, the U-1 or T-1 applicant may be able to check the case status using the I-765 receipt notice for any Derivatives they also applied for (spouse, children).
+An attorney may be able to provide more advice on how to check case status for one of these humanitarian remedies.

 Useful USCIS links about checking processing times and case status: